Za Lužánkami Stadium

 The stadium was constructed between 1949 and 1953 and was the biggest stadium in Czechoslovakia during the 1960s and 1970s.
 Za Lužánkami holds the record for the highest attendance in the Czech First League, set in a match between Brno and Slavia Prague during the 1996–97 Czech First League season.
-It was closed in 2001 after 1.
-FC Brno moved to Městský fotbalový stadion Srbská.
+It was closed in 2001 after Zbrojovka Brno moved to Městský fotbalový stadion Srbská.
 The club was forced to move, since the stadium did not meet the football association and FIFA criteria.